Location: Daintree Lowland Rainforest, Queensland, Australia

 Land purchase in the Daintree Lowland Rainforest for conservation has been occurring since 1993 and hundreds of properties have been acquired by nonprofit organisations and governments.
 The purchase of a significant number of strategically located properties has made some roads obsolete and we can now begin closing and revegetate roads that are no longer required and wind back these negative impacts of development.
 It will also restore rainforest habitat for wildlife including the Southern Cassowaries, Spectacled Flying-fox, Striped Possums, Bennetts Tree-kangaroos and Musky Rat-kangaroos.
 Other benefits from the road closure and revegetation include improved tourism amenity, cessation illegal dumping and camping and removal of the burden on Douglas Shire Council of costly maintenance.

-In conjunction with Daintree Life we will revegetate five unused service roads at Cow Bay by planting 4,900 trees.
+In conjunction with Daintree Life we will revegetate unused roads in the Daintree Lowland Rainforest by planting trees.
 This will help create a buffer for the Daintree National Park and increase habitat for wildlife.
-The cost of growing, planting, and maintenance is $10 per tree, so we need to raise $49,900 to plant out five roads and return them to rainforest.
-Our partners, Daintree Life will manage the planting of the trees and will hold a community planting day will see Indigenous elders, traditional owner families, and members of the local community all working together to plant the trees.
+The cost of growing, planting, and maintenance is $10 per tree.
+Our partners, Daintree Life will manage the planting of the trees and will hold community planting days that will see Indigenous elders, traditional owner families, and members of the local community all working together to plant the trees.
 Daintree Life will also care for the trees for three years to ensure they survive and thrive.
 All of the trees are propagated from seeds sourced from nearby trees and the planting is designed to achieve canopy closure to exclude weeds.

 Happy Daintree tree planters, Jesica Clarke and James Stanton-Cooke